 - Core Study: Power and Authority in the Modern World 1919-1946.
-This includes an

-investigation into the rise of fascist, totalitarian and militarist movements after WW1.

-Germany will be used as a key example.

-- National Studies one only

-- Peace and Conflict one only

-- Change in the Modern World one only
+This includes an investigation into the rise of fascist, totalitarian and militarist movements after WW1.
+Germany will be used as a key example. - National Studies possibly Russia 1919 1941 - Peace and Conflict possibly Conflict in Indochina 1954 - Change in the Modern World possibly Changing World Order 1945 2011